Shiplake railway station

-It is served by local services operated by Great Western Railway.
+It is served by local trains operated by Great Western Railway.

 The station has a single platform, which is used by trains in both directions.
 There is a 50-space car park, but no station building other than a simple shelter.
-The station is unmanned, and tickets must be purchased on the train.
+The station is unstaffed and tickets must be purchased on the train or on-line.

+History

 The station was built in the village of Lashbrook in 1857, but named for the main village of Shiplake.
-The village of Shiplake, with the parish Church and grand manor houses of Shiplake Court and Shiplake House is actually over a mile away to the south of Shiplake Station.
-Victorian developers and their commuting commercial customers however then chose to build new houses close to the station, and the hamlet of Lashbrook grew rapidly and eventually changed its name to Lower Shiplake in the early twentieth century.
-In June 1914, it is said suffragettes were intending to burn Shiplake Church, but on realising it was such a distance from the station of the same name, burned Wargrave Church down instead.
+The village of Shiplake, with the parish church and grand manor houses of Shiplake Court and Shiplake House, is actually over a mile away to the south of Shiplake station.
+Victorian developers and their commuting commercial customers then chose to build new houses close to the station; the hamlet of Lashbrook grew rapidly and eventually changed its name to Lower Shiplake in the early twentieth century.

+In June 1914, it is said suffragettes were intending to burn Shiplake Church but, on realising it was such a distance from the station of the same name, burned Wargrave Church down instead.
 A camping coach was positioned here by the Western Region from 1956 to 1963.